kumar-mahendra/66DaysOfData/README.md

 ### Day 14
 Today I finished next chapter "Making sentiment programmable using embeddings".
 It is quite a confusing topic but exciting !
 Till now We have not design any method to give meaning to words , Embedding is one such way which help us to set up a relative meaning to various words .
 Two words are similar if vectors associated with them are nearly pointing in same direction.
 But this vectors formation requires some work .
 I read theory but I think It require some more time to understand it completely.
 For now I have learnt how to use embedding in tensorflow and also  `make a model` that could predict whether a news headline is *sarcastic* or *non-sarcastic* .
 It is not that perfect but not overfitting thats something I liked !! .
 Will work on this model more to increase validation accuracy.
+You can find the model [here](https://github.com/kumar-mahendra/66DaysOfData/blob/main/Natural_Language_Processing.ipynb) .

+`Info` : If you want to tweak hyper-parameters , you can do that by simply passing hyperparameters in a function , I have kept model flexible so everyone can use it even without understanding whole process.

 <br/>-----------------------------------------------------------------------------------------------------------------<br/>